BraviNoname/Bravi/BossDisplayFixes/README.md

 This lists the fixes and changes brought by this mod, this is non-exhaustive.
-This mod is made to be replay compatible, except on certain cases on Spell Practice, but isn't completely compatible with thprac.
+This mod is made to be replay compatible, except on certain cases on Spell Practice, but isn't completely compatible with thprac boss warps.

 All games: